JasperzDev/jz-carry/README.md

 Created by https://github.com/rubbertoe98

-I edited the script so you can't carry people if you are death.
+I edited the script so you can't carry people if you are dead.

 Requirements: mythic_notify